 The word ‘loch’ stems from the Scottish Gaelic word for a lake or a sea inlet, so if you’re wondering if there’s any difference between a body of water in Scotland and any other country, basically, there isn’t.

 Scotland does differ from many countries in the number of these bodies of water though, and in total there are over 30,000 freshwater lochs and lochans (a lochan is a small loch) in Scotland, with the majority located in the area known as the Highlands.

-This is the part of Scotland that lies to the west of the Highland Boundary Fault line which runs from the Isle of Arran on the west coast all the way to Stonehaven on the northeast and back up to Inverness in the north.
+This part of Scotland lies to the west of the Highland Boundary Fault line which runs from the Isle of Arran on the west coast all the way to Stonehaven on the northeast and back up to Inverness in the north.